mfussenegger/nvim-lint/README.md

 The function allows to parse the linter's output using a pattern which can be either:

 - A Lua pattern.
-See `:help lua-patterns`.
+See `:help lua-pattern`.
 - A LPEG pattern object.
 See `:help vim.lpeg`.
 - A function (`fun(line: string):string[]`).
 It takes one parameter - a line
   from the linter output and must return a string array with the matches.
 The